-The Chase Comprehensive Plan was developed by the Chase Citizens' Planning Advisory Committee with the assistance of Borough staff in the interest of protecting the public's peace, health and safety.

-Adopted by Matanuska-Susitna Borough Ordinance No. 93-071AM (1)
+The original Chase Comprehensive Plan was developed by the Chase Citizens' Planning Advisory Committee with the assistance of Borough staff in the interest of protecting the public's peace, health and safety dated May 5, 1992 and adopted as amended by Matanuska-Susitna Borough Ordinance No. 93-071AM (1).